pbinkley/rcb-manual/sections/03-printed-books.md

 This discount when given runs near to 15%.

 [^n10]:  Figured on basis of quotations given for producing a book of 128 pages, 6″ x 9″, in an edition of fifty,
-    exclusive of paper and bindipoong costs.
+    exclusive of paper and binding costs.

 ### (b) The Preparation of the Metal Plate